Take some time to read these common questions, they will help you understand our software tools.

 The general philosophy in OpenVOGEL is that you specify a parametric object, and the software does the meshing and all complex calculations for you.
 You can modify the number of panels you want, but the structure of the mesh is automatically generated according to strict rules.

-OpenVOGEL currently supports aircraft models made of three basic components: slender lifting surfaces, thick fuselages and jet engine nacelles.
+OpenVOGEL currently supports aircraft models made of three basic components: slender lifting surfaces, thick fuselages (either parametric or imported in STL) and jet engine nacelles.
 You can additionally model wind turbines by means of the lifting surfaces if you let the airflow rotate along the turbine axis.
 More models will probably be added in the future as people become involved in the development.

 Have results been validated?